Cacti/rrdproxy/README.md

 ## Usage

-Before using the RRDproxy, you must install the system using the setup wizard which can be run at any point using the -w parameter.
+Before using the RRDtool Proxy Server, you must install the system using the setup wizard which can be run at any point using the -w parameter.

 ```shell
  php rrdtool-proxy.php --help